Adele Zay: Later career (1918–1928)

 In the aftermath of World War I, and the Hungarian–Romanian War, the Kingdom of Romania gained jurisdiction over Transylvania.
 In 1918, women gained the right to vote in church elections and in 1920, Zay founded the Freie Sächsische Frauenbund (Free Saxon [i.e. German-speaking] Women's League).
 The umbrella organization aimed to unite ethnically-German women's groups for socio-political action within the Romanian state.
 Through the group, she continued to press for women's education, calling for secondary technical education for girls and introducing up-bringing and nursery-care courses at girls' high schools.
+She led the umbrella organization until 1925, when she was succeeded by Lotte Binder.

 Elected as a member of parliament in 1920, Zay also served as a member of the District Committee for the People's Council of Burzenland.
 She was officially named director of the KBA-AB in 1922, holding the post until she retired in 1927.
 In her 43-year tenure, she had succeeded in graduating over 830 students.
 In 1924, Zay implemented changes to incorporate the new cultural policies required by the Romanian state, and the following year she was elected President of the Women's League.
 For her 80th birthday in 1928, the league organized a national fundraiser, collecting over 250,000 Romanian lei to establish the Adele Zay Foundation for the Preservation of Saxon Kindergartens.